iMotionSoftwareTech/CaseFlow-Client-Package/README.md

-# CaseFlowDataPackage
+# CaseFlow-Client-Package
-The CaseFlow Data Package is a Data Access Layer that enabled all API's to communicate with the CaseFlow Database
+The CaseFlow client Package is a Nuget Package, which is used between the CaseFlow Portal Application and the CaseFlow Management API